collinalexbell/HackMatrix/game-design.md

     - Follow interest curves (I don't know how I'll do this).

 ### Perks
+#### Instutional sponsorship plaque:
+Are you a University or Corporation that wants to support HackMatrix?
+This perk will allow you to put a unique sponsorship plaque.
+#### Instutional sponsorship monument:
+Are you a University or Corporation that wants to support HackMatrix?
+This perk will allow you to put a unique sponsorship monument into the game.
 ### Final Evaluation of the Lenses
 I should do a final evaluation of lenses to ensure that the game is most impactful